Tramway Live Cams

 Here is a view of the railway station in Neuchâtel, Switzerland.
 Trolleybuses cross the foreground very close to the camera which is at trolley wire height.
 The page automatically updates every 2 minutes, but refresh on your browser will get you a more frequent update.

 This is the summit station of the Rigibahnen (RB) at Rigi Kulm, Switzerland, with a small depot in the background.
 The RB operates two standard gauge light railways to this summit from Arth-Goldau and from Vitznau.
 They use the Riggenbach rack system.
 The service is usually 1500 volt D.C. electric but there are sometimes steam specials.
-The image is updated every 5 minutes, but you will need to use refresh on your browser.
+The image is updated every hour, but there are archives of earlier shots.

-Here is a second camera near the summit at Rigi Kulm, Switzerland.
-The Rigibahnen tracks are visible crossing the foreground of this tourist view.
-You will need to use refresh on your browser to update this image.
+Here is a third camera also near the summit at Rigi Kulm, Switzerland, looking towards Vierwaldstättersee.
+The Rigibahnen tracks are again visible crossing the foreground of this tourist view.

 This camera is located at the Hotel Astra in Place de la Gare, Vevey, Switzerland.
 Passing is the 12.8 km trolleybus route, with around 16 vehicles, which runs along the edge of Lac Lèman (Lake Geneva) connecting Vevey, Montreux, Chillon and Villeneuve.
 It gives a moving picture, but sometimes for brief periods does not point towards the street.